Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Tensor Notation

 \end{definition}

-In certain cases, our algorithms compute summations over groups of indices of symmetric tensors by summing only over the unique values and scaling by the following multiplicative factor. \begin{definition} Let $\rho(\tpl{k}{v})\defeq v!/\prod_{i=1}^l m_i!$ where $m_i$ is the multiplicity of the $i$th of $1\leq l \leq v$ unique values in $\tpl{k}{v}$. \end{definition} The factor $\rho(\tpl{k}{v})$ is the number of unique permutations of $\tpl kv$, i.e. unique values in the collection $\Pi(\tpl kv)$.
+In certain cases, our algorithms compute summations over groups of indices of symmetric tensors by summing only over the unique values and scaling by the following multiplicative factor. \begin{definition} Let $\rho(\tpl{k}{v})\defeq v!/\prod_{i=1}^l m_i!$ where $m_i$ is the multiplicity of the $i$th of $1\leq l \leq v$ unique values in $\tpl{k}{v}$. \end{definition} The factor $\rho(\tpl{k}{v})$ is the number of unique permutations of $\tpl kv$, i.e., unique tuples in the collection $\perms{}(\tpl kv)$ (if $\tpl kv$ has repeating values, some of its permutations will result in the same tuple).